codesharedot/quantum-resistant-ledger-price/README.md

-# minebee price
+# karatgold-coin price

-Gets the minebee price with Python (from JSON).
+Gets the karatgold-coin price with Python (from JSON).

 https://pythonbasics.org